microbiomedata/berkeley-schema-fy24/pre_vs_berkeley.md

 |                                     | StorageProcess                             |                           |
 |                                     | WorkflowExecution                          |                           |

-For example, `MetagenomeAnnotationActivity` used to be located in the hierarchy `Activity.WorkFlowExecutionActivity`, but now it and 11 similar classes are located in `NamedThing.PlannedProcess.WorkflowExecution`.
+For example, the `MetagenomeAnnotationActivity` class used to be located in the hierarchy `Activity.WorkFlowExecutionActivity`, but now it and 11 similar classes are located in `NamedThing.PlannedProcess.WorkflowExecution`.
 The word `Activity`, inherited from the Provenance Ontology, has largely been removed from the schema, as `PlannedProcess` from the Ontology of Biomedical Investigations now plays a more